Senate. Several thousand solar

 - In the commentary, Word of God is that each film has its own running gag, in this one it's Jedi losing their lightsabers.
 The film-specific running gags are interestingly most obvious in both "part two" films, with disarmed Jedi in Attack of the Clones and the malfunctioning hyperdrive in The Empire Strikes Back.

 - Sci-Fi Writers Have No Sense of Scale: Chapter 18 of the movie novelization explained that by "200,000 units," Lama Su meant 200,000 units of production, as in 200,000 clones, not 200,000 military units.
 That's roughly one trooper for every five planets in the Republic.
 EU writers who did have a sense of scale had to do some serious gymnastics to make that even remotely sensible, eventually settling on most of the fighting on the Republic side being done by local militias and the clones being reserved for strategically important battles.

 - Sexy Backless Outfit: The dress Padmé wears to the lake house combines a halter top, backless to the waist, with detached sleeves and filmy drapery for an elegantly sexy look.

-- Shirtless Scene: Anakin after waking up from his nightmare.
+- Shirtless Scene: Anakin sleeps shirtless, as the audience sees once he wakes up from a nightmare.

 - Skewed Priorities: After Anakin's lightsaber is destroyed while he's trapped in the droid factory:Anakin: Not again.
 Obi-Wan's gonna kill me.